STRATEGY CONSULTING

 A strategy engagement calibrated for mid-market realities covers four interconnected domains.
 Each informs the others.
 Skipping any one produces a strategy that collapses at the seam between domains.

 The first domain is competitive position.
 Where does the business win today, and why?
 This is not about market size or industry trends.
-It is about the specific customers where the business has an above-average win rate, the specific problems where the business’s capabilities are genuinely differentiated, and the pricing structure that reflects that differentiation.
+It is about the specific customers where the business has an above-average win rate, the specific problems where the business’s capabilities are truly differentiated.
+And the pricing structure that reflects that differentiation.
 Strategic fit between what the business is currently capable of and what the market actually rewards is the starting point for every growth decision.
 A strategy built on capabilities the business wishes it had rather than those it actually has results in execution failure, not a strategy failure.

 The second domain is the identification of growth constraints.
 What is the specific bottleneck limiting revenue growth at the current stage?
 For most mid-market companies between $5M and $20M, the constraint is not market size, product quality, or brand awareness.
-The constraint is one of three things: founder dependency (the owner’s time is the ceiling on every key function), operational capacity (the business cannot service more customers without breaking), or marketing infrastructure (the revenue engine is not systematically generating a qualified pipeline).
+The constraint is one of three things: founder dependency (the owner’s time is the ceiling on every key function), operational capacity (the business cannot service more customers without breaking).
+Or marketing infrastructure (the revenue engine is not systematically generating a qualified pipeline).
 Identifying the primary constraint determines which strategic initiative should be funded first.

 The third domain is organizational alignment.
 Does the leadership team share a clear understanding of what the business is optimizing for over the next 24 months?
 Organizational coherence around a defined priority set is the most undervalued element in mid-market strategy.
-Companies where the sales team is optimizing for revenue volume, the operations team for margin, and the founder for a future acquisition will execute three different strategies simultaneously and wonder why growth stalls.
+Companies where the sales team is optimizing for revenue volume, the operations team for margin.
+And the founder for a future acquisition will execute three different strategies simultaneously and wonder why growth stalls.
 Alignment is not a team-building exercise.
 It is a precondition for execution.

 The fourth domain is the stakeholder value framework.
 Who does the strategy serve, and in what order?
 Mid-market businesses that have not explicitly defined stakeholder priority spend enormous energy resolving conflicts that could have been decided in advance.
 When a customer opportunity conflicts with an employee capacity constraint, the decision should follow from the stakeholder framework, not from whoever argues loudest in the room.
 Clarity here reduces decision latency across every function.

-The Framework Gap: Strategy Without Operational Assessment
+The Framework gap: Strategy Without Operational Assessment

 The single most consistent failure mode in business strategy consulting engagements is producing a growth roadmap without an honest operational assessment.
 The strategy describes where the business should go.
 The operational assessment determines whether the business can get there from where it currently is.